Peg traveled often during her business career and now she travels for pleasure. Share the adventure along with some of her favorite photos.

 - Get an RFID Passport Holder.
 Consider buying an RFID passport holder to protect your credit cards from identity theft and for handy access to your identification.
 It makes hands-free shopping a breeze and lessens worries about losing your passport.
 I used mine at the airport and while on board the ship to carry small bills for tips.

 - Don't Be Afraid to Haggle.
-When shopping in Mexico, remember that the first price a merchant quotes may not be their lowest offer.
+When shopping at a port, remember that the first price a merchant quotes may not be their lowest offer.
 Hold off on the impulse to immediately buy an item.
 Most sellers will negotiate a better deal.

 An ocean cruise is a great place to relax, unwind, take it easy, make new friends and have fun.
 Attend only the events that appeal to you.
 There's no need to create stress with a tight schedule of activities.